-- To understand and build up a positive attitude towards the Vietnamese language either in respect to the national culture or aesthetic appreciation. - To read a wide range of texts, with good understanding, enjoying and appreciating a variety of language. - To develop and enrich students' analytical skills of Vietnamese Literature, so that Vietnamese students can look forward to IB Vietnamese course in Year 12 & 13.
+To understand and build up a positive attitude towards the Vietnamese language either in respect to the national culture or aesthetic appreciation.

+To read a wide range of Literary and Non-Literary texts, with good understanding and appreciating a variety of languages.

+To develop and enrich students' analytical skills so that Vietnamese students can look forward to IB Vietnamese language and Literature course in Year 12 & 13.

-The content of Vietnamese is mostly based on the Ministry of Education & Training curriculum.
-The key subject is Literature, along with History, Geography and Culture.
+The content of the curriculum is selected from the texts in the Literature textbooks of the Ministry of Education and Training.
+Besides, some nonliterary texts are also introduced as the first step to familiarize with the literature and language course.
+Historical and geographical details are integrated to better clarify the historical and social circumstances of the literary periods.

+Year 10

+- Students will learn and practise analysing excerpts of the genre such as poetry and short stories in medieval and modern Vietnamese literature.
+Textbooks "Ngữ văn 9 - books 1 & 2" are applied into the course. - The commentary essay is focused to improve students' writing skills. - Non-literary genres including photography and information graphics are introduced and analysed by students as a first step to familiarize with the non-literary genre.

+In terms of geography, students will be researching information about some regions in Vietnam.

-- Year 10 - Students will be studying and analysing extracts and poems from Literature in the Middle & Modern Periods.
-Writing skills are focused in the commentary essay.
-The main textbooks are "Ngữ Văn 9 tập 1 & 2". - History is focused on the life of President Ho Chi Minh and Vietnam during and after the war. - Geography consist of Vietnamese nations and discovery of different parts in Vietnam - Year 11 students are learning Vietnamese in term 1 & 2 - Students will be studying some extracts related to the Vietnamese folklore, reviewing literary devices applied in poetry, short stories and some works in translation.
-The longer commentary essays will be required in year 11.
-The main textbooks are "Ngữ văn 10 tập 1 and Ngữ văn 11" - History is focused on Vietnam at the end of the 19th century and the period from 1930-1945 - Learning Geography, students will discover some big cities in Vietnam including nations, population, economy, natural factors.
+Year 11 students are learning Vietnamese in Term 1 & 2

+- Students will be studying some extracts related to Vietnamese folklore, analysing literary devices which have been used in poems, short stories and some works in translation. - More detail and the length of essays will be required in year 11. - The main textbooks are "Ngữ văn 10 tập 1 and Ngữ văn 11" - Historical details support further explanation of the social situation of The Modern Literature - Learning Geography, students will discover some big cities in Vietnam including population, economy, and natural factors.